Projector Lamp FAQ

-The technical description of a modern projector bulb is that it is an ultra-high pressure mercury vapor ARC lamp.
-Projector lamps are categorized as either metal halide lamps or ultra-high pressure mercury vapor lamps.
-Philips has trademarked the name "UHP lamp" for their projector lamps.
+Technically speaking, a projector bulb is an ultra-high pressure mercury vapor ARC lamp.
+Projector lamps are categorized as either ultra-high pressure mercury vapor lamps or metal-halide lamps.
+The name "UHP lamp" is Philips' trademarked name for their projector lamps.

 How Does a Projector Bulb Work?

-In a projector bulb, there is an ARC gap that is filled with ultra-high pressurized mercury vapor; the lamp operates by sending an electrical current across this pressurized ARC gap.
-The current lights the mercury vapor, and causes the lamp to produce an extremely bright light.
-This bright light is shone onto an LCD or DLP panel which in turn produces the amazing images projectors are known for.
+There is an ARC gap filled with ultra-high pressurized mercury vapor in a projector bulb.
+The lamp operates by sending an electrical current across this pressurized ARC gap.
+The current lights the mercury vapor, causing the lamp to produce an extremely bright light.
+The bright light is shone onto an LCD or DLP panel and in turn produces the astounding images projectors are known for.

-Projector bulbs are an extremely complex technology, with specifications for each bulb that are developed at a great cost to the manufacturer.
-Therefore, the price of projector lamps can be pretty high.
+Projector bulbs have an extremely complex technology, with specifications for each bulb that are developed at a great cost to the manufacturer.
+This is why the price of projector lamps can be pretty high.

 Where is My Projector Lamp Located?

-A projector lamp can be found by locating a square or rectangular plastic plate somewhere on the outside of the projector; the plate is usually on the bottom of the projector, but can sometimes be found on the top or sides.
+A projector lamp can be found by locating a square or rectangular plastic plate on the outside of the projector somewhere.
+Usually, the plate is on the bottom of the projector, but can sometimes be found on the top or sides.

-This cover is usually secured by two screws;undo these screws and lift the plate off to reveal the bottom of the plastic housing (the module) that holds the projector lamp in place in your projector.
+This cover is typically secured by two screws;undo these screws and lift the plate off to reveal the bottom of the plastic housing (the module) that holds the projector lamp in place in your projector.

-This plastic housing usually has a handle attached to it.
-Pull gently on this handle to remove the projector lamp from your projector.
+Typically, the plastic housing has a handle attached to it.
+Gently pull on this handle to remove the projector lamp from your projector.

-The projector lamp is the most essential part of your projector, because it creates the light that shines through the DLP or LCD system and makes the vivid images your projector displays.
+The lamp is the most essential part of your projector because it creates the light that shines through the DLP or LCD system and makes the vivid images your projector displays.

 Replacing a Projector Lamp

-Whether you have purchased a lamp with module (the black plastic housing) or a bare projector bulb,replacing your projector lamp is very easy.
+Whether you purchased a lamp with module (the black plastic housing) or a bare projector bulb,replacing your projector lamp is easy.